-We're calling on the government to include those living with MND in their group of 'extremely vulnerable' people to shield from COVID19.
+We called on the government to include those living with MND in their group of 'extremely vulnerable' people to shield from COVID19.

-We want to thank each and every one of our supporters for their contribution to the #GetMNDonTheList campaign.
-Over the last few weeks, we have seen considerable media coverage on the issue, over 5200 supporters, over 120 MPs, nearly 40 clinicians and several high-profile celebrities have joined together to help persuade the Government to #GetMNDonTheList.
+We wanted to thank each and every one of our supporters for their contribution to the #GetMNDonTheList campaign.
+Over the last few months, we have seen considerable media coverage on the issue, over 5200 supporters, over 120 MPs, nearly 40 clinicians and several high-profile celebrities have joined together to help persuade the Government to #GetMNDonTheList.
 We were truly impressed with the level of support and activity in a short time.

-The Government's position is that inclusion on the extremely vulnerable list should be limited to people with MND who have developed respiratory or bulbar symptoms (we estimated this is around 70% of people living with MND).
+The Government's position was that inclusion on the extremely vulnerable list should be limited to people with MND who have developed respiratory or bulbar symptoms (we estimated this is around 70% of people living with MND).
 In correspondence from the Department of Health and Social Care (DHSC), Deputy Chief Medical Officer Dr Jenny Harries said that

 "patients with MND should continue to be recommended by GPs/specialists for shielding on a case by case basis, to reflect the varying degrees of severity of Motor Neurone Disease."

 Thanks to our campaigners, the Northern Ireland Executive took the decision to add MND to their 'extremely vulnerable' persons lists - a fantastic achievement.
-The campaign has also helped raise the profile of MND with the general public and politicians - it was praised by several MPs and won us new supporters.
+The campaign also helped raise the profile of MND with the general public and politicians - it was praised by several MPs and won us new supporters.
 This was definitely the most engaged campaign the Association has run.

 It is vital that people with MND are able to stay safe and are protected from COVID-19.
 We can all help make that happen.
-Please share the advice on how to get registered as extremely vulnerable with people living with MND that you know.

 Our campaigning work on COVID-19 will continue however.
 We are still working hard across other policy areas including health, social care, welfare, carers and research to ensure that the response to the pandemic is working for people living with MND.